Artistic Gymnastics World Championships 2019 | Day 6 as it happened

 We spoke to Kim on the Olympic Channel Podcast, which you can hear below:

 Podcast: Perfection, Simone Biles, and gymnastics with Nellie Kim

-Podcast: Perfection, Simone Biles, and gymnastics with Nellie KimShe was the second woman to score a perfect 10 at the Olympic Games.
-Now, Nellie Kim is a FIG vice president after being a judge for many years.
+Podcast: Perfection, Simone Biles, and gymnastics with Nellie KimShe was the second woman to score a perfect 10 at the Olympics Games.
+Now, Nellie Kim is a senior judge in gymnastics – it’s her job to analyse just how perfect things really are.
 The Olympic Channel spoke to the five-time Olympic champion about Simone Biles, the wider gymnastic field, and her own Perfect 10 experience.

 4:45 pm – USA women and China men win 'Infinity Award'